Finishing curved edges

 Sew a second row of stitching at the intended seam allowance for the hem.

 Pull on one of the thread tails from the stitch closest to the edge, drawing the fabric just enough so that the folded edge lays flat onto the fabric.

 Turn the fabric towards the wrong side, pressing along the second stitch line.
 This stitch acts as a folding guide and helps in achieving a crisp and even fold.

 Topstitch the hem within the seam allowance.

 Double Fold Hem

-Sew a baste stitch ¼”away from the fabric edge.
-Sew a second row ½” away from the fabric edge
+Sew a basting stitch ¼” away from the fabric edge.
+Sew a second-row ½” away from the fabric edge.

-This helps to create a crisp even line to fold along the stitch
+This helps to create an even crisp line to fold along the stitch.

 Press again along the ½” stitch line.

 Topstitch along the hem within the seam allowance.
-Feel free to remove the stitching along the folded edge after the hem is finished
+Feel free to remove the stitching along the folded edge after the hem is complete.